colemanbroad/progen/notes.md

 - We can have a set of Values in the same way that we currently have a Library.
 - Values live in the ValueLib map[Sym]Value and the Sym keys can be used as _arguments_ to FnCalls directly, without first being added to the program body as an outsym.

+---

+wire = peano experiment

+what are we measuring?
+what are we controlling?
+    - variables controlling program generation
+    - variables controlling campaigns? what is the workload / fragement sets?

+how are we generating programs?
+    - this is

+A network model...
+Nodes send messages (values) at a time (float64) to a destination

+Nodes are state machines.
+All comms are to a single NetworkManager which keeps messages around, maybe delays them.
+Maybe sends them on.
+All nodes and the network manager have internal monotonically increasing clocks.
+All message send and arrival times are recorded.
+Time increases in random intervals on each Node/NetwormManager.

+The NetworkManager keeps the state of a bunch of Links.
+Links can be Up, Delay, Hold or Drop.
+When a link is Delay and it receives a message we decide immediately on the new time of arrival of the message and the Link's clock increases by delta t.
+When a link is Hold it keeps the Messages in a buffer and increments time and changes state.
+Only later do we decide if/when to send the messages in the buffer.

+Faults are just ways of changing link state either as individual Links or in groups.
+Faults may accumulate?